Page content

 International Students FAQs

-What is International Orientation?
+What is International Student Orientation?

-International Orientation is a mandatory programme designed to provide you with all the information and advice needed to get the best out of your time at Ulster.
+International Student Orientation is a mandatory programme designed to provide you with all the information and advice needed to get the best out of your time at Ulster.
 These sessions include an introduction to living in Northern Ireland and life at Ulster University.
 You'll have the opportunity to meet with current international students and the staff who will be supporting you during your time here at Ulster.

 When should I arrive?

 You should arrive no later than the latest date of enrolment stated on your CAS.
 You should aim to be in the UK in advance of this to ensure you are prepared and have everything completed before teaching starts.
-It is mandatory that you attend your Course Induction and International Orientation.
+It is mandatory that you attend your Course Induction and International Student Orientation.
 These will take place the week before classes commence.

 When is my Course Induction?